Brandon Johnson scrambles to contain CPS school board turmoil, picks 6 new members

 He acknowledged that the appointees he announced Monday are still being vetted before they are officially sworn in later this month.

-Blaise, a former political consultant who serves as chief of staff for Cook County Board Commissioner Frank Aguilar, was a candidate in the city’s first school board election in November but withdrew this summer.
-Pope, a former CPS teacher and teachers union coordinator, filed campaign finance paperwork, but did not run — instead, she backed a CTU-endorsed candidate in her district.
-Gardner, a West Side community organizer, challenged the signatures on the ballot petitions submitted by several candidates running in the school board’s District 5 election.
+Blaise, a former political consultant who serves as chief of staff for Cook County Board Commissioner Frank Aguilar, was a candidate in the city’s first school board election in November but withdrew in early September.
+Debby Pope, a former teacher who as of Monday afternoon described herself as a part-time CTU employee on her account on X, the social media site formerly known as Twitter, filed campaign finance paperwork, but did not run — instead, she backed a CTU-endorsed candidate in her district.
+A CTU spokesman later said she retired from the union in June, and her X profile has since been updated and made private.

 Over the weekend, 41 of Chicago’s 50 aldermen — including key Johnson allies — signed a letter condemning the board shakeup, which comes just weeks before voters elect 10 members of a new 21-member board that will take over in January.
-They also called it unprecedented and destabilizing for Johnson to pick new board members amid CPS contract talks with the Chicago Teachers Union, which helped elect Johnson; the mayor is a former CTU activist.
+They also called it unprecedented and destabilizing for Johnson to pick new board members amid CPS contract talks with the Chicago Teachers Union, which helped elect Johnson; the mayor is a former CTU organizer.

 A group of people stand up in a theater seating section holding up signs while others sit in the purple chairs around them.